lodemo/sideycards/README.md

 # SideyCards

-Jekyll template for my private website.

-SideyCards is a very simple jekyll website theme based on the (Sidey)[https://github.com/ronv/sidey] theme.
+SideyCards is a very simple jekyll theme based on [Sidey](https://github.com/ronv/sidey).
+Template for my personal webpage.

 Main difference to the original Sidey is the introduction of Cards for the post preview.
-Addtionally SEO ptimizations and Robots.txt is configured *against* search engine scraping.
+Addtionally SEO optimizations are removed and Robots.txt is configured *against* search engine scraping.

 ### Features